 Overcoming destructive emotions and emotional triggers, and dealing a death blow to destructive habits in a person’s life is among the biggest challenges in personal development and personal life coaching.
 It does not matter whether the client is a superstar in achievement or someone that is in a habitually destructive lifestyle and knows it.
 Overcome destructive emotions and emotional triggers so that they do not resurface is a big challenge for many, but there is hope.

-Trigger mechanisms are rooted in painful emotions.
-These emotions are not often identified accurately and can… no, WILL inevitably lead to compulsive thought processes and the out working of them in that of addictive behaviors.
-Addictive behaviors reduce tension caused by the painful emotions.
 Before you go beating yourself up over these realities in your own life, it’s important to know that this sort of behavior is widespread in today’s highly stressful, overly objectified materialistic and sex-driven culture.
 Everyone looks for releases of stresses in their life.
 These releases have many faces – some good and acceptable for your overall mental and physical well-being, and some not so good, if not very destructive.

 For some, going to the beach and taking a run along the ocean, going surfing or weight lifting solves most of the need for stress release.
 Others may find themselves buried in a novel or watching a comedy on TV.
 Still others may just chill out in a Jacuzzi, whirl pool or get a message.
 All of these are healthy tension reducers, and for the most part as for overcoming destructive habits, whether in one’s personal life or public life, legitimate.

 This said, I must temper this with saying that any good thing when taken to an extreme can become unhealthy.
 This is especially true when it comes to having a bent towards sexual compulsions.
 Sexual compulsions as a way to reduce or manage stress are dangerous to the overall well-being of a person’s self-esteem.
 Sexual compulsions can even affect one’s physical health should this form of ‘stress reducer’ end up in that of illicit and/or unprotected sex with a stranger, or even that of self-gratification which leads to a general sense of condemnation and shame.